 There are a few methods to melt chocolate.
 Melting chocolate can be frustrating if your chocolate seizes up (and it happens to the best of us).
 I have the most consistent success using a double boiler over medium heat on the stove (you can also create a DIY double boiler using a small saucepan plus a glass or metal bowl).
 Alternatively, melting chocolate in the microwave is another option but you need to make sure to keep an eye on it and stir it frequently.
 If melting in the microwave, I recommend heating in 20-second increments, stirring in between (you’ll check the melt-status of your chocolate as you stir).
 Once you see almost all of the chocolate ‘lumps’ are gone, continue to stir to encourage it to melt without additional heat.
 Your chocolate is ready once it is totally smooth.

-Should I use regular or natural peanut butter?
 You can use either!
 While I love toeat natural peanut butter, I’ve found that it can be challenging to bake with.
 I tend to default to JIF when baking because it has a more consistent, even distribution of the oils which I’ve had better success with.

 - TIP: If you are using a natural peanut butter, make sure it has been stirred properly to distribute the oil that likes to separate out.
 I’ve been most successful with natural peanut if I’ve stirred it, refrigerated it to harden, and then stirred it again before using it.

-These scotcheroos are pretty sweet…is there a way to tone this down a bit?
 It’s true, classic scotcheroos are a very sweet treat.
 If you would like to reduce the sweetness in your batch, I would recommend reducing the amount of granulated sugar in the bars to ½ or ¾ cup as a starting point (*please note: I have not done this myself and cannot say how this may affect the texture).

 Love This Recipe?
 You May Also Enjoy